Load-Balanced Fractional Repetition Codes: Introduction

 \subsection{Motivation}

-Before defining \abbr codes, we first explain the problem with FR codes that they are solving.
-In this paper, we focus on the repair of multiple failed nodes, and we focus on \em greedy \em repair methods for these nodes.
+Before formally defining \abbr codes, we first motivate them by describing the property that we want them to have.
+Consider the problem of greedily repairing multiple failed nodes in a system.
 That is, if a node $N_i$ fails, we would like to repair it by greedily searching the system for any existing copies of the blocks that $N_i$ needs, without taking into account the full set $F$ of failed nodes.
-In this model, standard FR codes have some drawbacks.
-To see these, we consider the example shown in Figure~\ref{fig:frexamples2}(a).
+In this model, standard FR codes have some drawbacks, which we illustrate below.

 Figure~\ref{fig:frexamples2}(a) shows a universally good $(9,2,3)$-FR code with $9$ nodes and $6$ data blocks.
 If a single node (say, $N_1$) fails, then it can be repaired by downloading one block from each of two different nodes.
 However, suppose that both $N_1$ and $N_9$ fail simultaneously, and that $N_1$ is greedily repaired first using $N_3$ and $N_5$.
-Then there are no remaining copies of block $B_6$ in unused nodes, and one of $N_3$ and $N_5$ (in the figure, it is $N_5$) must send a second block to $N_9'$ to repair $N_9$.
+Then there are no remaining copies of block $B_6$ in unused nodes, and either $N_3$ or $N_5$ (in the figure, it is $N_5$) must send a second block to $N_9'$ to repair $N_9$.

 Is it possible to come up with a code which allows for the repair of $\rho-1$ failures, downloading just one symbol from each surviving block?
 It is not hard to see that, in this model, the answer is no: suppose that the $\rho -1$ failed nodes were all holding block $B_1$.
 Then all of these $\rho-1$ would need to contact the same surviving node to obtain $B_1$.
 However, if the repair is allowed to be \em sequential\em---meaning that previously repaired nodes are allowed to be used as helper nodes themselves---then in fact this stronger load-balancing property is possible, even with greedy repair.